Our meetings take place on the second Saturday of each month September to May inclusive.

 There are Local Group Shows in September/October and May.
 There is also the AGS Harlow Carr Show in mid-October, organised by one of our members with the help of many other members.

 Meetings are held at St Chad’s Parish Centre, Otley Road, Far Headingley, Leeds LS16 5JT (see map below).
 The Hall opens from 1.45 pm for a 2.30 pm start to the Meeting.
 There is ample parking and good disabled access.
 This is easily reached, lying just 1 mile south of the Leeds Outer Ring Road (A6120) at the junction with the A660.
 Beware speed cameras!
-The Fisherman’s Wife (Bryan’s as was) Fish and Chip shop nearby provides both take-away and restaurant facilities.
+Catch Seafood (was The Fisherman’s Wife & before that Bryan’s) provides both take-away and restaurant facilities.

 Click here for a Google map showing St. Chad’s Parish Centre (opens in a new tab): https://goo.gl/maps/85bNDDj5HyN2

 Our Membership Secretaries, Bob and Di Dark, welcome everyone just inside the Main Hall.